blue-llama/e-treasure-hunt/README.md

 - Upload a dummy level N+1 using the dummy level files - replace clue with an image for the final page
 - Navigate to <domain>/home and check your level(s) display correctly

+The server is not very helpful if you don't get things just right.

+- If level upload is failing:
+  - Make sure that you are uploading exactly one `.txt` file, one `.json` file and five images
+  - Make sure that the contents of the JSON file describing the level match the example `about.json`
+- You really do need to upload both the dummy levels 0 and N+1

 ## Create users